nutonomy/nuscenes-devkit/README.md

 ## Dataset download
-To download nuScenes you need to go to the [Download page](https://www.nuscenes.org/download), create an account and confirm the nuScenes [Terms of Use](https://www.nuscenes.org/terms-of-use).
+To download nuScenes you need to go to the [Download page](https://www.nuscenes.org/download), create an account and agree to the nuScenes [Terms of Use](https://www.nuscenes.org/terms-of-use).
 After logging in you will see multiple archives.
 For the devkit to work you will need to download *all* archives.
 Please unpack the archives to the `/data/sets/nuscenes` folder \*without\* overwriting folders that occur in multiple archives.